appuio/techlab/labs/12_template_creation.md

-# Lab 12: Create your own Templates
+# Lab 12: Creating Your Own Templates

 In contrast to [Lab 11](11_template.md) we write / define our own templates before we create applications.